jonshiach/graphics-notes/_pages/06_3D_worlds.md

 ### The Projection matrix

 The next step is to project the view space onto the screen space.
-The simplest type of projection is **orthographic projection** where the co-ordinates in the view space are transformed to the screen space by simple translation and scaling transformations.
+The simplest type of projection is **orthographic projection** where the coordinates in the view space are transformed to the screen space by simple translation and scaling transformations.

 The region of the view space that will form the screen space is defined by a cuboid bounded by a left, right, bottom, top, near and far clipping planes.
 Any objects outside of the cuboid are clipped ({numref}`orthographic-projection-figure`).